 Can non-Canadians apply?

-However, we think there is still value to you in signing up, because everyone who applies gets access to the Application Building Program.
+However, we give international applicants access to the Application Building Program.
 The Application Building Program is a weekly activity released each Monday of the SROP that scaffolds the development of a PhD program application.
 Many students have told us these materials are very helpful.

 2 thoughts on “Can non-Canadians apply?